eric-s-raymond/aicodeguide/README.md

 </div>
 <br/>

-Everything you wanted to know about using AI to code.
+> Everything you wanted to know about using AI to help on coding.

 ## Introduction